-- Classroom or meeting session time led by instructor and/or discussion leader.
+- Classroom or meeting session time led by an instructor and/or a discussion leader.

 - Activities, in which a learner is engaged in a planned activity, course, or program of learning in which the learner's progress is monitored and the learner receives feedback.